trothr/best/RSYNC.md

 `-v` stands for "verbose mode" (also below)

 ## Options

 The `-a` option (archive) expands to `-rlptgoD`.
 These in turn mean ...

-`-r` for "recursive" which means follow sub-directories
+`-r` for recursion which means follow sub-directories

 `-l` to copy symbolic links as symbolic links

 `-p` to "preserve permissions"

-`-t` to "preserve timestamps", specifically modification times (file creation times and file access times are not maintained)
+`-t` to preserve timestamps, specifically modification times (file creation times and file access times are not maintained)

-`-g` for "preserve group" ownership
+`-g` for preserve group ownership

-`-o` for "perserve owner" (if you have privilege to do so and you don't already own both copies)
+`-o` for perserve owner (if you have privilege to do so and you don't already own both copies)

 `-D` for `--devices` and `--specials` (not always needed but harmless)

 More Options

 `-u` for "update mode" which is discussed at length it its own section below

-`-H` causes RSYNC to preserve hard links, if possible.
+`-H` causes RSYNC to preserve hard links, if possible (within the hierarchy).

 Most Unix filesystems have the concept that two files (as seen in directory listings) can refer to the same physical entity.
 For a detailed explanation, search for "inode" in various internet documents.